Virtual-FTC/VRS-Documentation/README.md

 The main robot simulation is run in unity, and is where the user controls the robots with the gamepads.
 The unity project interfaces with the web side via a .jslib file and an Electron game component.
 These are in the ConstructionKit package.

 #### Packages
 UPM packages are a way of reusing existing code and keeping it seperate from project specific code.
+For more info see [here](https://github.com/Virtual-FTC/FTCSimDocumentation/blob/main/RepoAuthentication.md)
 Right now we have:
 - [RobotConstructionKit](https://github.com/Virtual-FTC/UPM-RobotConstructorKit) : Keeps track of scoring, and basic robot operations(grabbing/moving).
 As well as interfacing with the web app.
 - [VRS Multiplayer](https://github.com/Virtual-FTC/UPM-VRSMultiplayer) : a version of Photon, this also keeps the code for lobby and setting multiplayer game settings
 - [MultiplayerUI](https://github.com/Virtual-FTC/UPM-UI) : sub package of the MP library, contains all ui code(lists, game slots, etc).